 The 2018 Kinsman Eades La Voleuse du Chagrin Cabernet Sauvignon (inaugural vintage) is from the tiny 1.38-acre Geeslin Vineyard bordering the iconic Eisele Vineyard in Calistoga.
 This wine is 100% varietal, made from the Eisele clone of Cabernet Sauvignon.
 It is dark ruby in color, offering a sweetness of blackberry showing at the peak of ripeness but is not overripe.
 The bouquet shows the purity of fruit exceptionally well without a lot of other distractions.
 Also, aromas of violets and a sweet fig note.
 Lingers with broadly distributed tannins showing a noticeable density and muscle in their textural feel.
 Very long lasting.
 Juicy.
 And it features a lively and bright finish.

-This tiny vineyard is special for Nigel – he became familiar with it while working at Eisele Vineyard as its fruit went into the Araujo Estate wines for years.
-After Bart & Daphne Araujo sold Eisele Vineyard, Nigel lost access to the fruit for several years until the vineyard owner Keith Geeslin approached him about using the grapes once his contract with Eisele Vineyard ended.
+Geeslin Vineyard is special to Nigel; he became familiar with it while working at Eisele Vineyard as its grapes went into the Araujo Estate wines for years.
+After Bart & Daphne Araujo sold Eisele Vineyard, Nigel lost access to the grapes for several years until the vineyard owner Keith Geeslin approached him about using the grapes once his contract with Eisele Vineyard ended.
 He and Shae came up with a clever name for this wine, La Voleuse du Chagrin, which translates in French to, ‘thief of the grief’ referring to the relieved feeling after Keith’s offer.
 And the dot stifling drawing representing the label was done by a South African artist.
 The diminutive vineyard site is also depicted on the label, giving one a visual of its tiny size in comparison to the surrounding vineyards.

 A dark thin outline of a flower is located in the lower right hand white corner of every label – easily missed if one does not observe the label closely.
 This flower is highly personal and relates to an old house they used to live in, in St. Helena with very dated wallpaper including of the flower represented on the label.
 Nigel and Shae chose to subtlety depict this flower in homage to their early and perhaps simpler days of living in Napa Valley.

 Nigel and Shae ultimately would like to reach a production of around 1,000 cases per year.
+The wines are primarily sold direct to consumer but select wines are often available from a limited number of online retailers.
+Locally, the only retail space we have seen their wines for sale are ACME Wines in St. Helena.
 To join the wait list for future access to the allocation list, please visit: www.kinsmaneades.com

 Leave a Reply